 Having established the existence of scalarized \bh{s}, the natural next task is to study their stability.
 A first indication comes from the study of the thermodynamical properties of such \bh{s}. \textcite{Doneva:2017bvd} found that the scalarized solutions belonging to the fundamental branch in the Gaussian model are thermodynamically favored relative to the Kerr solution~\eqref{eq:gaussian_coupling}, in the sense that they have a smaller Wald entropy~\cite{Wald:1993nt}.
-This suggest the stability of the former, i.e., in a dynamical process \bh{s} in this model would evolve towards a state of smaller entropy.
-In contrast, in the quadratic coupling~\eqref{eq:quadratic_coupling} model always results in scalarized \bh{s} with higher entropy relative to their \gr counterparts.
+This suggests the stability of the former; i.e., in a dynamical process \bh{s} in this model would evolve toward a state of smaller entropy.
+In contrast, the quadratic coupling~\eqref{eq:quadratic_coupling} model always results in scalarized \bh{s} with higher entropy relative to their \gr counterparts.
 These observations remain true in the case of rotating \bh{s}~\cite{Herdeiro:2020wei,Collodel:2019kkx}.

 A complementary question is whether scalarized \bh{s} are stable to linear perturbations.
-The first step in this direction was carried by~\textcite{Blazquez-Salcedo:2018jnn} which considered radial scalar field and metric perturbations.
-They showed that Schwarzschild \bh{s} become unstable at the scalarization threshold and that the stability of the fundamental (i.e., the zero-node) scalarized solution depends on which model in Eq.~\eqref{eq:gaussian_and_quadratic_couplings} is considered: in the quadratic case all solutions are unstable, whereas stable solutions exist in the Gaussian model.
+The first step in this direction was carried out by~\textcite{Blazquez-Salcedo:2018jnn}, who considered radial scalar-field and metric perturbations.
+They showed that Schwarzschild \bh{s} became unstable at the scalarization threshold and that the stability of the fundamental (i.e., the zero-node) scalarized solution depended on which model in Eq.~\eqref{eq:gaussian_and_quadratic_couplings} was considered: in the quadratic case all solutions were unstable, whereas stable solutions existed in the Gaussian model.

 This important difference between the two models can be traced back to the higher-than-quadratic terms in the scalar field in the theory's action.
-More concretely,~\textcite{Silva:2018qhn} and~\textcite{Minamitsuji:2018xde} showed the inclusion of a quartic-interaction, say $(\zeta/16) \, \varphi^4 \, {\mathscr G}$, is sufficient to yield stable \bh solutions, as long as, $\zeta$ is negative and satisfies $\zeta / \eta < -0.8$.
+More concretely \textcite{Silva:2018qhn} and \textcite{Minamitsuji:2018xde} showed that the inclusion of a quartic interaction, say, $(\zeta/16) \, \varphi^4 \, {\mathscr G}$, is sufficient to yield stable \bh solutions as long as $\zeta$ is negative and satisfies $\zeta / \eta < -0.8$.
 These two conditions are satisfied by the Gaussian model.
-Indeed, expanding Eq.~\eqref{eq:gaussian_coupling} to order ${\cal O}(\varphi^4)$, we find $\zeta / \eta = - 3/2$, helping explain the stability of \bh{s} in this model.
+Indeed, expanding Eqs.~\eqref{eq:gaussian_coupling} to order ${\cal O}(\varphi^4)$, we find that $\zeta / \eta = - 3/2$, which helps to explain the stability of \bh{s} in this model.